 Why Choose Different Methods?

-Each offer is different, as is each advertiser and publisher.
+Each offer is different, as is each advertiser and partner.
 When you choose the appropriate attribution method for an offer, you align with the technical and process limitations of others.
 If an advertiser can only measure conversions with a specific attribution method, then you’d use that method when running that advertiser’s offers.

 Attribution methods each have their own merits.
 Inherent differences in how they work and in the situations they’re designed to work mean there is a best method for every situation.